-- 1. Power off your PC, Cable/DSL Modem, and the Router. - Locate an optimum location for the Router.
-The best place is usually at the center of your wireless network. - 3.
+- 1. Power off your PC, Cable/DSL Modem, and the Router. - 2.
+Locate an optimum location for the Router.
+The best place is usually at the center of your wireless network.
+The place must accord with the Installation Environment Requirements. - 3.
 Adjust the direction of the antenna.
 Normally, upright is a good direction. - 4.
 Connect the PC(s) and each Switch/Hub in your LAN to the LAN Ports on the Router, shown in Figure 2-1.
 (If you have the wireless NIC and want to use the wireless function, you can skip this step.) - 5.
-Connect the DSL/Cable Modem to the WAN port on the Router, shown in Figure 2-1.
+Connect the DSL/Cable Modem to the WAN port on the Router, shown in Figure 2-1. - 6.
+Connect the power adapter to the power socket on the Router, and the other end into an electrical outlet.
+The Router will start to work automatically.

-- 6. Connect the power adapter to the power socket on the Router, and the other end into an electrical outlet.
-Press the power switch, and then the router will start to work. - 7.
-Power on your PC and Cable/DSL Modem.
+7. Power on your PC and Cable/DSL Modem.

-Figure 2-1 Hardware Installation of the PW-RN401/PW-RN401D 150Mbps Wireless Lite-N Router
+Figure 2-1 Hardware Installation of the TL-WR743ND 150Mbps Wireless AP/Client Router